CRGMxhzzzzzz/Angelcrystal-webUI/README.en.md

 ### Introduction

->This web project only provides the initial code, this code has a 'function library' for function expansion, the initial code is not perfect, I hope to understand more in the future, details can be found in the project wiki
+> this branch is the design standard and language of the AngelCrystal series, why is it called AGUI?
+Because there is no name, in order to unify the design language of the UI in the future, I will also release the xml-based (Android) interface [main.xml] has released this UI design for the web and mobile terminals

 In addition, you can clone this repository to make your own version and publish it!!